Suspicion-Agent: Playing Imperfect Information Games with Theory of Mind Aware GPT-4: Conclusion

 However, the vanilla planning method often struggles against the inherent uncertainties that typify imperfect information games, particularly when faced with opponents skilled at exploiting others' strategies.
 Inspired by this adaptability, we seek to devise a new planning method that capitalizes on LLMs' ToM capabilities \citep{frith2005theory,kosinski2023theory} to understand the opponent's behavior and thus can adjust the strategy accordingly.
 In the following sections, we will detail how we employ LLMs to analyze the behavior patterns of other agents and predict their subsequent actions in response to various plans using different orders of ToM (results are shown in Table \ref{tab:aba_tom}), thereby facilitating more informed decision-making.
 Note that all sample outputs are given in Section \ref{sec:app_qua} and \ref{sec:output}.

 \textbf{Planning with First-Order ToM Modelling}: In the first-order ToM modeling approach (as Figure \ref{fig:tom} shows), \agentname{} goes a step further by inferring the probable hand of the opponent based on their actions to that point, \emph{e.g.}, if the opponent raised, they likely have a strong hand.
 Consequently, \agentname{} can adapt their strategy to maximize winnings when holding a strong hand and minimize losses with a weak hand.
 To forecast the opponent's actions, we first introduce a behavior pattern analysis process.
 In this process, we feed the game history \( D^i = (h^1, h^2, \ldots, h^{i-1}) \) and the game rules into LLMs, prompting it to analyze the opponent's behavioral pattern.
-The formulation and the prompts can be expressed as: $O_{bp} \sim \prod_{i=1}^{M} F_\theta(O_{bp}[i] | \text{Prompt}_{\text{pattern}}, \text{Rule}, D^i, O_{bp}[1,\ldots,i-1]).$ \begin{shaded} \textbf{Sample Prompts for First-Order Behaviour Pattern Analysis (Incomplete) :} \quad \textit{{From my perspective, please infer several beliefs about the opponent's game pattern/preference for each round when holding different cards and the public card (if have).}} \end{shaded}
+The formulation and the prompts can be expressed as: $O_{bp} \sim \prod_{i=1}^{M} F_\theta(O_{bp}[i] | \text{Prompt}_{\text{pattern}}, \text{Rule}, D^i, O_{bp}[1,\ldots,i-1]).$ \begin{shaded} \textbf{Sample Prompts for First-Order Behaviour Pattern Analysis (Incomplete) :} \quad \textit{{From my perspective, please infer several beliefs about the opponent's game pattern/preference for each round when holding different cards and the public card (if have).}} \end{shaded} Through this approach, we can deduce the opponent's behavior pattern.
+Notably, since the input for behavior pattern analysis is the same as that for the Reflexion module, we have integrated them into a single module to reduce inference time, as shown in Figure \ref{fig:illustration}.
+After identifying the opponent's behavior pattern, LLMs can be prompted to predict the strength of the opponent's current hand or observations in the game.
+This is expressed as: $O_{\text{card\_pred}} \sim \prod_{i=1}^{M} F_\theta(O_{\text{card\_pred}}[i] | \text{Prompt}_{\text{card\_pred}}, \text{Rule}, h^{j-1}, O_{bp}, \text{Obs}_{r}^j, O_{\text{card\_pred}}[1,\ldots,i-1])$. \begin{shaded} \textbf{Sample Prompts for First-Order Cards Prediction (Incomplete) :} \quad \textit{{Understanding the game rule, your observation, progress summarization in the current game, the estimated behaviour pattern of the opponent, and your knowledge about the game, please infer the probabilities about the cards of the opponent (number 100\% in total) step by step.}} \end{shaded} With these predictions, we can further augment the previous \textbf{Planning} module and \textbf{Evaluator} module with $O_{\text{card\_pred}}$ as the additional input, so that we can further propose better plans considering the opponent's card and estimate the winning rate of each plan, so that we can better make the decision.
+Because the input of \textbf{Planning} module and \textbf{Evaluator} module are highly overlapped and our budgets are limited, we combine these two modules together to save the costs: \begin{shaded} \textbf{Sample Prompts for Planning and Evaluator (Incomplete):} \quad \textit{ Make Reasonable Plans: Please plan several strategies according to actions you can play now to win the whole game step by step.
+Note that you can say something or keep silent to confuse your opponent.}